How to apply

 Apply for one of our flexible, industry-focused undergraduate courses Apply nowApply now (International)

-An opportunity to speak positively about yourself.
+This is an opportunity to speak positively about yourself.
 It’s a good idea to plan before you start writing out your personal statement in full - this will help you structure what you want to say.

 Speak to your friends and family about your experience, interests, and work or voluntary experience so they can help you plan your statement too.

-Remember, this section of your application is your way of showing and evidencing your academic ability, skills and interests you’ve developed in preparation for your degree.
+This section of your application is your way of showing and evidencing your academic ability, skills and interests you’ve developed in preparation for your degree.

 Here are some top tips to get you started: